“We quickly became comfortable with the Onix team’s expertise and the way they could easily explain what needed to be done and why.”

-Google Cloud Platform gave the company a simple backup-and-disaster-recovery strategy that would save significant budget dollars compared with the point-in-time backup solution they had been using from a local IT company.
+Google Cloud Platform gave the company a simple backup-and-disaster-recovery strategy that would save significant budget dollars compared with the point-in-time backup solution from a local IT company.

-The Onix team provided point-in-time backups using Cloudberry backup software and also offered disaster recovery through GCP image-based VM restoration.
+The Onix team provided point-in-time backups using Cloudberry backup software, and also offered disaster recovery through GCP image-based VM restoration.
 This feature gave Railserve instance recovery in any GCP region, something company leadership wanted and needed.
-It wasn’t, however, a full solution.
+The solution, however robust, wasn’t yet complete.

-The approach allowed Railserve to spin up fully functional replicated servers in its GCP environment so they could begin processing requests in a timely fashion should a primary production server fail.
+The approach did allow Railserve to spin up fully functional replicated servers in its GCP environment so they could begin processing requests in a timely fashion if a primary production server failed.

-The specified products couldn’t provide automatic snapshots, another Railserve request.
-To address this deficiency, Onix developed a process that automates GCP’s snapshot feature with a sufficient retention period.
-This helps control spend related to the growing snapshots in GCP.
+However the specified products couldn’t provide automatic snapshots, completing another Railserve request.
+To address this deficiency, Onix developed a process that automates the GCP snapshot feature with a sufficient retention period.
+This helps control the spend related to the growing snapshots in GCP.

 Automated VM snapshots also gave Railserve a safeguard against ransomware-oriented threats and encryption vectors due to an inherent roll-back feature.
 This was a primary concern for Railserve.